HorvathLab/NGS/SCReadCounts/docs/Grouping.md

 # SCReadCounts Read Grouping

 The counts for aligned reads are tabulated by BAM file and, if desired, by a group identifier extracted from each alignment record.
-Usecases include cell-barcodes added for single-cell sequencing.
+Use cases include cell-barcodes added for single-cell sequencing.
 Read groups can be extracted from read headers by regular expression, splitting lines according to some separator character, or directly from BAM alignment